temmyscope/food/README.md

 ### Conventions

   - All endpoints should return a JSON encoded data that at the least contain the accurate HTTP Response code and a status value (boolean).
-The exception(s) to this rule (i.e. returning status value) is/are thrown `Exception`(s) - no pun intended.
+The exception(s) to this rule (i.e. returning status value) is/are `Exception`(s) - no pun intended.

   - All variables make use of `snake_case`, properties, functions and method names make use of `camelCase`; while namespaces and class names make use of `PascalCase`.

-  - Multi-name tables/schema/models are chosen based on a `logical derivative` sense rather than `alphatical order`, as this is more convenient (in my opinion) for the sake of maintenance
+  - Multi-words tables/schema/models are derived based on a `logical derivative` sense rather than `alphatical order`, as this is more convenient (in my opinion) for the sake of maintenance.
+E.g. `product_ingredients` instead of `ingredient_products`, etc.

 ### Important Notes

 - In a real life application where users order from their account, other fields such as `price`, `user_id`, etc. would be required on the `Order` Model.

-- Also, a `meta` json might be needed (not compulsorily) on the `Order` schema - that would be typecasted to array on retrieval from the database; it would contain data that may be useful in printing a receipt e.g. Name of customer, etc.)

 ### After-Thoughts, Caveats and Errors